datakumquat/datakumquat.github.io/_posts/2023-01-12-ai-wants-to-build-do-you.markdown

 5. Outlook for workplace-in-a-box
 {% endhighlight %}

-Boilerplate nothing more, although it can certianly generate boilerplate faster than you ever could.
+Boilerplate nothing more, although it can certainly generate boilerplate faster than you ever could.

 Time matters, so have a basic framework with some merit in 15 seconds is far more practical than you would expect.
 Let's add in some specific services to the above result.

 **XP1Q3:**